At a Glance

 What the Research Shows

-The most significant independent study on this comparison was published in the Journal of the International Society of Sports Nutrition.
-In a double-blind design, 36 resistance-trained participants were split into three groups: creatine monohydrate at standard loading and maintenance doses, Kre-Alkalyn at the manufacturer’s recommended 1.5g/day, and Kre-Alkalyn at an equivalent loading dose.
-After 28 days, researchers measured actual muscle creatine content using muscle biopsies, along with strength, body composition, and anaerobic capacity.
+The most important independent study of this comparison was published in the Journal of the International Society of Sports Nutrition.
+A double-blind study used 36 resistance-trained adults who were divided into three groups: creatine monohydrate (loading and maintenance doses), Kre-Alkalyn (1.5g/day, as per the manufacturer’s instructions) and Kre-Alkalyn (equivalent loading dose).

-A study of 24 Olympic weightlifters over 60 days did show that the Kre-Alkalyn group achieved an average strength increase of 10.76% compared to 8.39% for the monohydrate group.
-A separate 16-week study of 24 male soccer players found the Kre-Alkalyn group had a higher VO2 max, with little difference between groups in lean muscle mass or strength.
-These results are worth noting, though the number of participants is small and these findings have not been widely replicated.
+A 60-day study of 24 Olympic weightlifters did find the Kre-Alkalyn group had an average increase in strength of 10.76% compared to 8.39% with monohydrate.
+A 16-week study of 24 male soccer players found the Kre-Alkalyn group reported a greater increase in VO2 max, with very few differences in lean mass and strength.
+These are intriguing data but the study group is small and the data has not been repeated.

 The Full Comparison: Factor by Factor